ursatile/css4eng/202-the-css-color-model.md

 Look closely at `ButtonFace` and `ButtonText` --- you see how in dark mode, `ButtonFace` is a dark grey and `ButtonText` is white, because dark mode has white text on dark buttons, but in light mode it's black text on pale grey buttons?

+System colours can be really useful for building sites and apps which respect your user's colour preferences, but be really careful to always use them in matching pairs.
+If you're setting an element's `background-color` to `Canvas`, you *must* set that element's `color` property to `CanvasText`, otherwise you risk ending up with black text